lemidia/lemidia/README.md

 Machine learning is the science of getting computers to act without being explicitly programmed.
 In the past decade, machine learning has given us self-driving cars, practical speech recognition, effective web search, and a vastly improved understanding of the human genome.
 Many researchers also think it is the best way to make progress towards human-level AI.

 - [Machine Learning — Andrew Ng](https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN): In this class, you will learn about the most effective machine learning techniques, and gain practice implementing them and getting them to work for yourself.

+- [Hands on Machine Learning](https://github.com/lemidia/handson-ml): A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in python using Scikit-Learn and TensorFlow.

 ### Deep Learning